prataprc/prataprc.github.io/about.md

 prataprc (at) gmail (dot) com

-You can also ping me by clicking the bottom right corner of any page in this site.
+You can also tweet me by clicking the bottom right corner of any page in this site.
 If online we can have a live chat !!

 Thank you,